 Another tool in the holistic arsenal is aromatherapy.
 If you’ve fallen asleep with the aid of lavender essential oils or just felt yourself relax from the scent of a candle, you can assume that calming scents will also help an anxious dog, especially given a dog’s heightened sense of smell.
 According to Barbara Royal, DVM, president of the American Holistic Veterinary Medical Association, “Scent is so important in an animal’s life.
 It can change the way your brain functions, whether you’re feeling alarm or discomfort.”

-The therapeutic use of essential oils, used in a mister or diffused into a massage lotion, can calm a dog with anxieties triggered by thunder, fireworks, travel, or separation.
+The therapeutic use of essential oils, used in a mister or diluted into a massage lotion, can calm a dog with anxieties triggered by thunder, fireworks, travel, or separation.
 But because of that incredible canine nose, please consult your vet before trying aromatherapy.
+Some essential oils are toxic for dogs, cats, and other pets like birds.

 For a truly holistic approach, you may find that some combination of conventional medicine and various holistic modalities work best for your dog.
 For example, a combination of herbs and a change in diet may relieve digestive upset.
 A combination of massage and acupuncture may best relieve your dog’s joint pain.
 If you’re hoping to improve his general health, you might try acupuncture, massage, and beneficial herbs.

 And a variety of holistic treatments are thought to alleviate stress, anxiety and fear, and the behaviors they cause.
-The Calmz Anxiety Relief System, for example, combines various noninvasive methods that reduce the neurochemical responses of anxiety or fear.
-A comfortable vest holds a device along specific acupressure points on your dog’s spine and emits classical music, low-frequency tones and vibration that soothe anxiety.
+Some technology devices, for example, combine various noninvasive methods that reduce the neurochemical responses of anxiety or fear.

 If you’ve tried several traditional ways to help a dog with arthritis, allergies, pain, digestive issues, or anxiety and haven’t seen the success you hoped for, a more holistic approach may be the right answer.
 In fact, many veterinarians today use traditional methods like lab tests and prescription drugs in conjunction with holistic remedies and procedures.
 As Dr. Royal says, “As a doctor, I want any tool that’s going to work.
 Having more tools in my tool kit has made a huge difference.”